Pope calls for dialogue as Nicaragua violence escalates - Journal du Cameroun

 – Cardinal emeritus dies –

-Ortega, the man who has dominated Nicaraguan politics for the past four decades, had been seen as close to the Church in recent years.
+Ortega, who has dominated Nicaraguan politics for the past four decades, had been seen as close to the Church in recent years.

-One of his key allies, cardinal emeritus Miguel Obando, died Sunday at age 92, the Church announced.
+One of his key allies, cardinal emeritus Miguel Obando, died Sunday at age 92.

 Obando and Ortega had a love-hate relationship stretching back to the 1970s.